Create a Stunning Winter Lantern Decoration in Minutes

 Decorating a Lantern

-My lantern is a rather standard Cape Cod style, made of wood, glass, and metal.
-I like that the door is big and the glass is unobstructed on all sides.
+My lantern is a classic Cape Cod style, made of wood, glass, and metal.
+One of my favorite features is the large door and the clear, unobstructed glass on all sides—it makes decorating so much easier!

 Ribbon

-Since my lantern was done a while back, those ribbons are no longer available at Trendy Tree, but here are some similar ones that would work just as well.
-Just choose from 2-3 styles.
-Or better yet….use up your scrap ribbon!
-Short ends of ribbons are perfect for this sort of project.
+Since my lantern was decorated a while back, those exact ribbons are no longer available at Trendy Tree.
+However, here are some similar options that would work just as well—just pick 2-3 coordinating styles.
+Or better yet, use up your scrap ribbon!
+This is the perfect project for those short leftover ribbon pieces you’ve been saving.
+Get creative and have fun mixing different textures and patterns!

 add a bow to the top of a lantern